Stage 3: Vision & Direction | The Bucket List

 Look at your full list.
 Read it and work through these prompts.

-• Which 3 items on your list made you feel a physical pull when you wrote them?
+Which 3 items on your list made you feel a physical pull when you wrote them?
 (Excitement, longing, nervousness.)
-Highlight them - they are most likely to be the most authentic ones.
+Mark them - they are most likely to be the most authentic ones.

-• Are there items you wrote because you feel you should want them?
-Highlight them in a different colour.
+Are there items you wrote because you feel you should want them?
+Mark them differently.
 You don't have to remove them, but notice them.

-• Is there a pattern across your list?
+Is there a pattern across your list?
 A theme that keeps showing up?
-Name it in one sentence.
-If yes.
+If yes, name it.

 AI companion (optional)